-14 Premises, Leasehold improvements, Equipment and Intangible assets (continued)
+14 Premises, Leasehold Improvements, Equipment and Intangible Assets (continued)

-As at 31 December 2015, the cost of fully depreciated equipment that is still in use is UAH 64,736 thousand (31 December 2014: UAH 63,581 thousand), and the cost of fully amortised intangible assets that are still in use is UAH 15,484 thousand (31 December 2014: UAH 9,891 thousand).
-In 2014 management revised useful lives of the Group's intangible assets and adjusted them to 10 years.
+As at 31 December 2015 the cost of fully depreciated equipment that is still in use is UAH 64,723 thousand (31 December 2014: UAH 63,581 thousand) and the cost of fully amortised intangible assets that are still in use is UAH 15,484 thousand (31 December 2014: UAH 9,891thousand).
+In 2014 management revised useful lives of the Bank's intangible assets and adjusted them to 10 years.

-In 2014, the Group sold its own premises in the Crimea for cash consideration of UAH 21,125 thousand (VAT inclusive).
-Moreover, in 2014 the Group recognized impairment of construction in progress assets in Donetsk and Lugansk (totalling UAH 12,092 thousand).
+In 2014 the Bank sold its own premises in the Crimea for cash consideration amounting to UAH 21,125 thousand (VAT inclusive).
+Moreover, in 2014 the Bank recognized impairment of construction in progress assets in Donetsk and Lugansk (totaling UAH 12,092 thousand).

-As at 31 December 2015 and 31 December 2014, the Group has no premises and equipment of which ownership, use and disposal are limited by laws of Ukraine.
-The Group also has neither pledged property, equipment and intangible assets, nor property and equipment disposed from use for their further sale.
-However, there are some limitations in the title to software licenses used by the Group.
+As at 31 December 2015 and 31 December 2014, the Bank has no premises and equipment which ownership, use and disposal are limited by laws of Ukraine.
+The Bank also has neither pledged property, equipment and intangible assets, nor property and equipment disposed from use for their further sale.
+However, there are some limitations in the title to software licenses used by the Bank.

-The Group's premises are measured at market value as at 31 December 2015.
+The Bank's premises are measured at market value as at 31 December 2015.
 These premises are evaluated based on the analogous comparison method, the reports of internal appraiser who holds the relevant professional qualification and has recent experience in valuation of properties of the similar category and location.
 The premises are valued based on market value of assets.
-Premises were not reassessed, as the difference between carrying value and market value of the premises was not essential as at 31 December 2015.
+Premises were not reassessed, as the difference between carrying value and market value of premises was not essential as at 31 December 2015.

-If the assets were recognized at cost less depreciation, the carrying value of the premises and leasehold improvements would amount to UAH154,801 thousand as at 31 December 2015 (31 December 2014: UAH 154,137 thousand).
+If the assets have been recognized at cost less depreciation, carrying value of premises and leasehold improvements would have amounted to UAH 154,801 thousand as at 31 December 2015 (31 December 2014 - UAH 154,137 thousand).

-15 Other financial assets
+15 Other Financial Assets